-Policy Name Policy Number Policy Wording Screening Category Screening Conclusion and HRA Recommendations Core Strategy Policy Chang Jes Affordable Housing Provision Core Policy 1 For all qualifying new housing development proposals, the District Council will require the provision of Affordable Housing, as defined in national planning policy, which is provided to eligible households whose needs are not met by the market.
+Policy Name Policy Number Policy Wording Screening Category Screening Conclusion and HRA Recommendations Core Strategy Policy Chang ies Affordable Housing Provision Core Policy 1 For all qualifying new housing development proposals, the District Council will require the provision of Affordable Housing, as defined in national planning policy, which is provided to eligible households whose needs are not met by the market.
 A Thresholds The qualifying thresholds for Affordable Housing provision are: All housing proposals of 10 units or more or those that have a site area of 0.5 hectares or more.
 B Tenure Requirements On qualifying schemes the District Council will seek to secure 30% Affordable Housing, which includes the national requirement to secure 10% of new dwellings as affordable home ownership product as set out in part D of this policy.
 The District Council will seek to secure a tenure mix of Affordable Housing to reflect local housing need and viability on individual sites.
-Overall the tenure requirement in the District should reflect the following mix: 60% social rented/affordable rented; 40% affordable home ownership product.
-The affordable home ownership product element of the contribution will comprise of 25% First Homes with the remainder made up of other affordable home ownership products based on an up-to-date assessment of local need.
+Overall the tenure requirement in the District should reflect the following mix: • 60% social rented/affordable rented; • 40% affordable home ownership product.
+The affordable home ownership product element of the contribution will comprise the overall national 25% First Homes with the remaining 15% made up of other affordable home ownership products based on an up-to-date assessment of local need.
 First Homes should secure a minimum discount of 30% against market value.
-C Vlability & Site Specific Implementation In seeking affordable housing the District Council will consider: The nature of the housing need in the local housing market; If the development will result in the bringing back into use of a vacant building in circumstances where the vacant building credit would apply; The cost of developing the site; and The impact of this on the viability of any proposed scheme.
+C Viability & Site Specific Implementation In seeking affordable housing the District Council will consider: • The nature of the housing need in the local housing market; • If the development will result in the bringing back into use of a vacant building in circumstances where the vacant building credit would apply; • The cost of developing the site; and • The impact of this on the viability of any proposed scheme.
+In circumstances where the viability of the scheme is in question, the developer will be required to demonstrate, to the satisfaction of the District Council, that this is the case.
+Viability will be assessed in accordance with Policy DM3 - Developer Contributions and Planning Obligations.
 F Screen out